 During the treatment leech release approximately 100 bioactive substances.
 MLT has a long history but it is only recently that its effect mechanisms have started to be clarified.
 When leech release, hyaluronidase and collagenase allows access to the tissues and blood vessels; vasodilatation occurs by the action of histamine-like molecules; platelet functions, kinin activity, and the coagulation cascade are inhibited; and inflammatory reactions are suppressed.
 In addition, analgesic and antimicrobial effects are observed.
 All those cascades of action allow to much quicker tissue repair and reduction of the symptoms.

-Form my experience of treating disc herniation using medicinal leeches, I can only say that patients were significant results after 1-3 treatment.
+From my experience of treating disc herniation using medicinal leeches, I can only say that patients were significant results after 1-3 treatments.